 - Finally, keep asking, keep constructively pushing, for more freedom for children outside.
 Playing Out co-founder Alice and I both did this (no doubt annoyingly!) at our children’s primary school: Why did that slight bit of rain mean no play times, no sports day?
 Why can’t more learning happen outside in the school grounds, or the park nearby?
 Can we help make any of these more possible?
 And it’s why I wrote my children’s story (secretly also for adults) St Cuthbert’s Wild School for Boys.

 Why do these things?
 They take effort and also time, and we don’t have much of that.

 Well, there’s plenty of research that sets out the benefits of free play and playing outside for children.
 But speaking personally, I can only tell you from the heart and from experience that it is worth it.
 Every bit of outdoor freedom eked out for my children gave them valuable meaning, richness, learning and a growing independence – and I see the benefits of this every day now they are capable young adults.

 And if the idyllic description of the summer holidays at the start of this blog did not quite match how it felt for you?

 You are far from alone.
-I had the same for several years: holidays where I organised too much stuff, didn’t get everyone outside enough, worked for too much of it, or missed out on those long, light evenings…
+I had the same for several years: holidays where I organised too much stuff, didn’t get everyone outside enough, worked too much, confused the need for freedom and play with the need to be able to afford stuff, trips or activities, and missed out on those long, light evenings…